denoland/docs/deploy/manual/use-cases.md

+---
-# Deno Deploy Use Cases
+title: "Deno Deploy Use Cases"
+---

 Some popular use-cases for Deno currently are: